stleerh/blog2/announcing.md

 If I want to narrow down to something more specific, I can easily do this.
 Let's observe **Network Observability** and see what traffic it's generating!
-Network Observability uses two namespaces, *netobserv* and *network-privileged*.
-The *network-privileged* namespace is where the eBPF Agent runs because it requires special Linux capabilities.
+Network Observability uses two namespaces, *netobserv* and *netobserv-privileged*.
+The *netobserv-privileged* namespace is where the eBPF Agent runs because it requires special Linux capabilities.
 The traffic appears in *netobserv* so just filter on this namespace.
-You can view the data from of the three tabs, but the best one is Topology as shown in Figure 5.
+You can view the data from any of the three tabs, but the best one is Topology as shown in Figure 5.

 ![Topology - netobserv](images/topology-netobserv.png)
 _<div style="text-align: center">Figure 5: Topology - netobserv</div>_